📝BlogJetmeawayTrips

 Best for: Tight-budget families prioritising price above all else while still wanting a known, dependable brand.

-Zenitude sits in a useful middle ground between the budget Adagio Access tier and the pricier standard aparthotels — the apartments feel a notch more finished without the premium of a design-led property like Hipark.
+Zenitude sits in a useful middle ground between Première Classe-level budget and the pricier standard aparthotels — the apartments feel a notch more finished without the premium of a design-led property like Hipark.
 For a 4-6 night trip where you want to cook two or three meals but don't need a full living room, this is a sensible landing spot.

 Best for: Families balancing a mid-range budget against wanting kitchen facilities.